Slate stone is found in many places

 Himachal Pradesh

-The true cleavage-slate, which is the roofing and paving variety of
+The true cleavage-slate, which is the roofing and paving variety of slate,

-roofing material obtainable locally for hill towns and villages.
-When
+obtainable locally for hill towns and villages.
+When the cleavage in slate

-the cleavage in slate is finely developed and regular, enabling the rock
+is finely developed and regular, enabling the rock to be split into thin,

-to be split into thin, even plates, roofing slates are available; when
+even plates, roofing slates are available; when the cleavage is not fine,

-the cleavage is not fine, slate is used for paving.
+slate is used for paving.

 Extensive slate beds occur in Cumbum-Markapur area in Kurnool district